gramalingam/onnx/docs/proposals/GroupedMatMulOpProposal.md

 indices.
 This matches the cuBLAS grouped-GEMM API more directly.

 **Decision: `group_indices` (unsorted).** Indices compose naturally with `TopK`/`Gather` and do not require callers to pre-sort the token batch.
-Runtimes sort internally (both the CPU and CUDA implementations do so).
-This keeps the op declarative, matching ONNX's role as a model interchange format rather than a kernel description language.
+Runtimes sort internally.

 ### 7.4 Stacked 3-D weights `[G, K, N]` vs. a list of variable-size matrices